coderefinery/cmake/_episodes/03-hello-world-cmake.md

 )
 ```

-This copy operation is a bit articifial.
-It is most for illustrating the point with commands which can be used on any platfrom .
-CMake provides a few platform inpendent custom commands:
+This copy operation is a bit artificial.
+It is most for illustrating the point with commands which can be used on any platform.
+CMake provides a few platform independent custom commands:
 + **chdir dir commands args**
 + **copy file destination**
 + **copy_if_different in-file out-file**